 Natalie Moyer spent 4 years working in early childhood education before transitioning to a career in macro-level social work.
 She works in the Tribal Evaluation practice area.

-Prior to joining JBA, Moyer worked as a research assistant at the Center for Innovation in Child Maltreatment Policy, Research and Training at Washington University in St. Louis.
-In that role, she managed a project proposed by partners at the National Indian Child Welfare Association and provided strategic planning and evaluation support to another partner organization in the St. Louis community.
-Moyer has also contributed research, writing, and capacity-building support to We Stories, an anti-racist community-based organization, and the National Native Children’s Trauma Center.
+Previously, she was a research assistant at the Center for Innovation in Child Maltreatment Policy, Research, and Training at Washington University in St. Louis.
+In that role, she managed a project involving the National Indian Child Welfare Association and provided strategic planning and evaluation support to a partner organization.
+Moyer has also provided research, writing, and capacity-building support to We Stories, an anti-racist community-based organization, and the National Native Children’s Trauma Center in Missoula, MT.

-Moyer is of mixed European, Indigenous Mesoamerican, and Wampanoag heritage; she was born and raised on Lenape land in northeastern Maryland.
+Moyer is of mixed European (Irish, Czech, Danish) and Indigenous (from present-day Nicaragua and Massachusetts) descent.
+She was born and raised on Lenape land in northeastern Maryland.
 She received her M.S.W. from Washington University in St. Louis, where she was a Kathryn M. Buder Center for American Indian Studies scholar.